Copy Protect PDF Files

 • Prevent sharing

-If you use password protection to copy protect PDF files, then users can easily share both the PDF file and the password with others or just remove it.
+If you use password protection to copy protect PDF files, users can easily share both the PDF file and the password with others or just remove it.
 Any restrictions you apply to prevent copying, editing and printing can be instantly removed using free online password removal tools.

 Unauthorized recipients won’t be able to open Locklizard protected PDFs since they are encrypted.
 To open the PDF, the user has to be authorized to view it.
 If a user has been authorized to view it, then that PDF is locked to their device and will not open if copied to another.
 There are no passwords or codes for users to enter – keys are transparently and securely transferred to authorized devices and locked to them.